We Value our Volunteers

 We also need skilled volunteers to work on specific projects, such as:

 Do you want to help the environment and learn about working at a nature center?
-During the summer we organize a volunteer day once a week for students aged 13 and up.
+During the summer we organize a volunteer days on Wednesdays for students aged 13 and up.
 Come work on our 30-acre property with other like-minded kids.
 We'll be doing a variety of projects: planting, weeding & mulching, clearing trails, cleaning the barn, cutting invasive vines, watering the saplings in our reforestation area, assisting with our new meadow project, feeding the animals, etc. If you are interested in participating, please fill out our Registration Form.

 VOLUNTEER APPLICATION PROCESS